RAKWireless/rakwireless-docs/docs/Product-Categories/WisNode/RAK7204/Quickstart/README.md

 Visit this [article](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html) for more information on your local TTN frequency plan.
 :::

-- Click "Choose File" then choose the firmware that you have just downloaded:
+- Select the application firmware file of the module with the suffix ". bin".

 <rk-img
-  src="/assets/images/wisnode/rak7204/quickstart/10.burning-firmware/hs89oyvlean3zvhjxlwe.jpg"
+  src="/assets/images/wisnode/rak7204/quickstart/10.burning-firmware/choose-firmware.png"
   width="75%"
-  caption="Choosing the Correct Firmware file"
+  caption="Select firmware"
 />

+- Click the "upgrade" button to upgrade the device.
+After the upgrade is complete, the RAK7204 is now ready to work with the new firmware.

 <rk-img
-  src="/assets/images/wisnode/rak7204/quickstart/10.burning-firmware/d5xgxy7cj8ic7qvglecl.jpg"
+  src="/assets/images/wisnode/rak7204/quickstart/10.burning-firmware/upgrade-firmware.png"
   width="75%"
-  caption="Start Upgrade"
+  caption="Firmware upgrading"
 />

-- Choose the correct "**COM Port**", then click Start to Upgrade and wait for a couple of minutes.
-If it won't start, push the reset button on your RAK7204 WisNode Sense Home.

 <rk-img
-  src="/assets/images/wisnode/rak7204/quickstart/10.burning-firmware/aqblsh1kqm0nud2obujb.jpg"
+  src="/assets/images/wisnode/rak7204/quickstart/10.burning-firmware/upgrade-successful.png"
   width="75%"
-  caption="Firmware Upgrading in Process"
-/>

-<rk-img
-  src="/assets/images/wisnode/rak7204/quickstart/10.burning-firmware/ih6llchh4ao5vxxjilyv.jpg"
-  width="75%"
-  caption="Firmware Upgrade Finished"
+  caption="Upgrade successful"
 />

 - Now, **CLOSE** the upgrade tool and and proceed to the next section.